 Sunomono is one of the most basic Japanese salads available in Japanese cuisine.
 In broad terms, sunomono refers to any salad that is simply seasoned with rice vinegar in combination with ingredients such as sugar, sake or mirin and salt.
 Typically, vegetables such as cucumbers, carrots, daikon and kelp (known as "wakame" in Japanese) and tossed and marinated in a rice vinegar dressing.

-- 1 package of mozuku seaweed (approximately 70 grams)
+- 1 pkg. of mozuku seaweed (approximately 70 grams)

 - 1/4 cup sliced cucumbers (Japanese or Persian)

-- Sliced myoga ginger root, for garnish (optional)
+- Optional: sliced myoga ginger root, for garnish

 - Use one 70 gram package of mozuku to make one medium serving of the sunomono, or split this in half to create two small appetizer or side dish portions.

 - Slice Japanese or Persian cucumber into thin pieces.